 - The tithe was meant to remind God’s people of the fact that all blessings come from Him and therefore 10% is returned to Him as recognition of that fact.

 I have often struggled to give the tithe.
 When money was tight, I resented my husband for giving anything – let alone a tithe!
-Then there were the times that money was more abundant, but I wasn’t walking close to the Lord – and neither was my husband.
+Then there were the times when money was more abundant, but I wasn’t walking close to the Lord – and neither was my husband.
 No amount of money seemed to be enough.
 We were drowning in debt, upside-down in a too-large and too-expensive house (that I hated), and tithing just seemed silly.
 Giving away money we could put on our debts?!
 Seriously!

 Today, we faithfully give the tithe and frequently give above the tithe.
 For most of the last 8 years, we have routinely given well over the tithe despite multiple changes in our finances – most to the negative!
 Without a doubt, giving to the Lord is the best thing we do with the money He lends us.
-With that said, let’s dive in to how you can easily embrace generous giving.
+With that said, let’s dive in and learn how you can easily embrace generous giving.

 The Foundation of Generous Giving